 - Entrances will open 30 minutes prior to the beginning of each service/event.

-- Health screening tables will be set up at each entrance.
+- Health screening tables are set up at each entrance.

-- You will be asked to use hand sanitizer and wear a mask when you arrive.
+- Use hand sanitizer and wear a mask when you arrive.

-- Signage will be placed throughout the facilities reminding people of social distancing and general hygiene.
+- Signs will be placed throughout the facilities reminding people of social distancing and general hygiene.

 What to expect in our Worship Services